nginx/unit-docs/source/configuration.rst

        }
    }

-Additionally, special matching logic is used for :samp:`arguments`, :samp:`cookies`, and :samp:`headers`.
-Each of these can be a single object that lists custom-named properties and their patterns or an array of such objects.
+Additionally, special matching logic applies to :samp:`arguments`, :samp:`cookies`, and :samp:`headers`.
+Each of these can be either a single object that lists custom-named properties and their patterns or an array of such objects.

 To match a single object, the request must match *all* properties named in the object.
 To match an object array, it's enough to match *any* single one of its item objects.
-The following condition will match only if the request arguments include both :samp:`arg1` and :samp:`arg2` and they match their patterns:
+The following condition matches only if the request arguments include :samp:`arg1` and :samp:`arg2`, and both match their patterns:

 .. code-block:: json